theankitdash/Login-and-Signup-page/README.md

-# Student Login Page
+# A Simple Login and Signup Page

-A friendly website based Student Login Page based on HTML and CSS
+A friendly Login and Signup Page created using HTML, CSS and Javascript.